 P.O.C.U.S, though nothing short from magic, is not a spell, it stands for Point-Of-Care Ultrasound.
-It means that a clinician other than a radiologist uses an ultrasound at bedside to help him come up with a diagnosis quickly, make important clinical decisions or perform invasive procedures more safely.
+It means that a clinician other than a radiologist uses an ultrasound at bedside to help him come up with a diagnosis, make important clinical decisions or perform invasive procedures more safely.

 Ultrasound machines are reliable, relatively cheap and can be small enough to be carried in a pocket.
 They have the potential to greatly improve care in low- and middle-income countries.
-However many hospitals in sub-saharan Africa do not have enough ultrasound machines or do not have the training opportunities to justify investing in those machines.
+However many hospitals in sub-saharan Africa do not have enough ultrasound machines or do not have access to training that would justify investing in those machines.

 Our project is to help Gondar University Hospital in Northern Ethiopia implement POCUS within its hospital and incorporate it to its medical training program.
 This is a joint project between Gondar University, McGill University, Hadassah-Hebrew University of Jerusalem and Ben Gurion University of the Negev.